gradle/gradle/README.md

 ### 🌱 **Contributing to Gradle**

-- **Contribution Guide**: If you're looking to contribute to Gradle or provide a patch/pull request, you can find more info [here](https://github.com/gradle/gradle/blob/master/CONTRIBUTING.md).
+- **Contribution Guide**: [Contribute](https://github.com/gradle/gradle/blob/master/CONTRIBUTING.md) to Gradle by submitting patches or pull requests for code or documentation improvements.
 - **Code of Conduct**: Gradle enforces a [Code of Conduct](https://gradle.org/conduct/) to ensure a welcoming and supportive community for all contributors.

 ---